 Q: Can travelers be tested for COVID-19 instead of self-quarantine?

 Travelers who test positive for COVID-19 prior to traveling to Connecticut should delay such travel and consult with a medical professional.
+All affected travelers are required to complete the Travel Health Form.

 Q: I am a foreign student arriving for college/university.
 Do I need to self-quarantine?